Wildcat formation: College

 Alabama's David Palmer was one of the first "wildcat" quarterbacks on the national scene running the formation in 1993.

 The wildcat was popularized on the college level by Bill Snyder, head coach of the Kansas State University Wildcats with Michael Bishop as quarterback in 1997 and 1998 when they made a run at the top of the national rankings.
-Bishop rushed for 1304 career yards in two seasons, including 748 yards on 177 carries during the '98 season.
+Bishop rushed for 1304 career yards in two seasons, including 748 yards on 177 carries during the 1998 season.
 Snyder's success inspired Urban Meyer at the start of his career.
 Meyer's subsequent success with quarterback Josh Harris at Bowling Green helped the formation come to the fore.

-The wildcat was continued by former Auburn head coach Gus Malzahn, and former Ole Miss Rebels offensive coordinator David Lee when they were offensive coordinators for the Arkansas Razorbacks after seeing the success of Bill Snyder and Urban Meyer.
+The wildcat was continued by former Auburn head coach Gus Malzahn, and former Ole Miss Rebels offensive coordinator David Lee when they were offensive coordinators for the Arkansas Razorbacks after seeing the success of Snyder and Meyer.
 In 2006, Malzahn was the offensive coordinator for the Razorbacks.
 Malzahn introduced the wildcat into the Arkansas offense.
 When Malzahn left for Tulsa in 2007, Lee became the offensive coordinator for the Razorbacks.
 Both Malzahn and Lee ran a variation of the wildcat formation which prominently featured running backs Darren McFadden and Felix Jones.
-The wildcat formation was called the "wildhog" in honor of the Razorback mascot at the University of Arkansas, and then rebranded as the "Wild Rebel" when Arkansas head coach Houston Nutt went to Ole Miss as head coach (Ole Miss' mascot being the Rebel), and a variation involving a direct snap to a tight end has been called the "Wild Turkey" by the Virginia Tech Hokies.
+The wildcat formation was called the "wildhog" in honor of the razorback mascot at the University of Arkansas, and then rebranded as the "wild rebel" when Arkansas head coach Houston Nutt went to Ole Miss as head coach (Ole Miss' mascot being the Rebel), and a variation involving a direct snap to a tight end has been called the "wild turkey" by the Virginia Tech Hokies.

 Other college teams have used the wildcat formation regularly, including the wildcats of Kansas State, Kentucky, and Villanova, as well as the Pitt Panthers.
 Pitt had great success with the formation having star running back LeSean McCoy or running back LaRod Stephens-Howling take the snap.
 The Panthers scored numerous times from this formation during those years.
 Villanova won the 2009 FCS championship with a multiple offense that included the wildcat, with wide receiver Matt Szczur taking the snap.
 Szczur scored a key touchdown in the Wildcats' semifinal against William & Mary out of the formation, and made a number of big plays out of the wildcat against Montana in the final.

-UCF uses a wildcat formation they call the "Wild Knight".
+UCF uses a wildcat formation they call the "wild knight."
 It was originally intended to be run by Rob Calabrese, even after he lost the starting job in 2010 to Jeff Godfrey, but he tore his ACL using the play to score a rushing touchdown against Marshall on October 13, 2010.
-At the time, most agreed that Calabrese was effective at running the Wild Knight formation.
+At the time, most agreed that Calabrese was effective at running the wild knight formation.